arezazadeh/CapstoneProjectOnDiabetes/README.md

     ### p-value:

-    The p-value is a measure of the evidence against the null hypothesis, which in this case is that    there's no difference between the two groups.
+    The p-value is a measure of the evidence against the null hypothesis, indicating there's no difference between the two groups.

     - **p-value: 0.0**: A p-value of 0.0 means that the likelihood of observing such extreme differences    between the groups under the assumption that they are the same (the null hypothesis) is virtually  zero.

     ### Summary:

     Given the high t-statistic and the p-value of nearly zero, we can confidently reject the null   hypothesis.
-This means that there is a statistically significant difference in the mean blood     glucose levels between people with diabetes and those without diabetes in your dataset.
+This means that there is a statistically significant difference in the mean blood     glucose levels between people with diabetes and those without diabetes in the dataset.

 * **Pie Chart For Blood Glucose Level vs. Diabetes and Non-Diabetes**